isomerpages/mof-vital/media-library/publications/_posts/2023-01-04-post-CE's new year message to VITAL staff.md

 			<div style="font-size: 20px;color:#585858;text-align:justify;">16.</div>
 		</td>
 		<td style="border: 0px;padding:0px;">
-			<div style="font-size: 20px;color:#585858;text-align:justify;">To support this major shift, we have embarked on the Citizen Developer strategy.
-And for every VITALite to be a Citizen Developer, we are systematically sending all of you for training in these cutting-edge skills.</div><br>
+			<div style="font-size: 20px;color:#585858;text-align:justify;">To support this major shift, we have embarked on the citizen developer strategy.
+And for every VITALite to be a citizen developer, we are systematically sending all of you for training in these cutting-edge skills.</div><br>
 		</td>
 	</tr>
 	<tr style="border: 0px;padding:0px;">